jinghan23/NPHardEval/README.md

 ## News
--[2023.12.24] We release the initial version of NPHardEval, with data, generation code, answer-checking code, and run files
+-[2023.12.24] We release the first version of NPHardEval, with data, generation code, answer-checking code, and run files

 ## Citation